Govinda III

-Govinda III (reign 793 – 814 CE) was the Rashtrakuta monarch who succeeded his father Dhruva Dharavarsha.
+Govinda III (died 814) was the Rashtrakuta monarch who succeeded his father Dhruva Dharavarsha.
 He was militarily the most successful emperor of the dynasty with successful conquests from Kanyakumari in the south to Kanyakubja in the north, from Banaras in the east to Bharuch in the west.
 From the Someshvara inscription of 804, it is known that 'Gamundabbe' was his chief queen.
 During his reign, the Rashtrakuta dynasty expanded its territory and strengthened its political influence.

 Early life

 War of Succession

 Though Govinda III became the emperor it was not before having to face some internal family feuds.
 Govinda III ascended the throne in 793 CE and as was expected, his accession did not go unchallenged.
 For a time his elder brother Stambha kept quiet, but when he was assured of the support of a number of feudatories and neighbours, he broke out in open revolt against his brother.
 Govinda, however, quelled the rebellion of “twelve kings headed by Stambha” and took his brother prisoner.
 Govinda, however, treated him leniently and, being convinced of his loyalty in future, Govinda took the magnanimous step of reinstating him to the Ganga viceroyalty.
 Throughout the rest of his life, Stambha remained loyal to his plighted word, ending the war of succession.